the-nexus/projectequinox/README.md

 # Project Equinox
 C++ and OpenGL planet generation project.
-The goal is to be able to generate procedural 3D terrain on a sphere using Perlin Noise algorithms.
+The goal is to be able to generate procedural 3D terrain on a sphere (geodesic grid) using Perlin Noise algorithms.

 ## Keys
 * **F3:** Show/hide key help dialog